mfeemster/keysharp/README.md

 	+ `Sinh(value) => Double`
 	+ `Cosh(value) => Double`
 	+ `Tanh(value) => Double`
-* A new property `A_LoopRegValue` which makes it easy to get a registry value when using `Loop Reg`.
 * `Run/RunWait()` can take an extra string for the argument instead of appending it to the program name string.
 However, the original functionality still works too.
 	+ The new signature is: `Run/RunWait(Target [, WorkingDir, Options, Args])`.
 * `ListView` supports a new method `DeleteCol(col) => Boolean` to remove a column.
 The value returned indicates whether the column was found and deleted.